aragon/aragonOS/spec/fundraising.md

 ### Dependencies and permissions

 - `Token Manager`: On initialization it requires a reference to a `Token Manager` instance.
 One fundraising app instance is only able to 'sell' the underlying token managed by its `Token Manager`. **The fundraising app must be granted permissions to mint tokens on the Token Manager**.
+The Token Manager must have been initialized in `Native mode` so it can arbitrarily mint new tokens (See [Token Manager spec](./token-manager.md).

 - `Vault`: A reference to a `vault` is also required on initialization.
 However, there is no direct interaction with the vault, it is just used as the address where sale proceeds are deposited (vanilla ERC20 transfers).